 advisor in their discipline.

 Communicating Professionally to Academic and Workplace Audiences

 Professional Report Writing

-Of the courses for the minor, 50% must be completed at UFV, to include at least two upper-level
+Of the courses for the minor, 50% must be completed at UFV, to include at least three of the required upper-level courses.

 A maximum of two upper-level courses for the minor may be completed through PLAR.
 Credits obtained through PLAR do not count towards UFV program residency requirements, and grades are not counted in the UFV grade point average.
 See UFV's Prior Learning Assessment and Recognition policy (94) for more information.

 For complete details on courses see the course descriptions section.
 Many Communications courses are offered in a number of formats including online, hybrid, and face-to-face.
 Students should check before registration that the course is offered in a manner that suits their learning style.